FraJoMen/GeometricRoadDesign/README.md

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/your-username/GeometricRoadDesign/blob/main/notebooks/your-notebook.ipynb)

 We recommend installing the **Anaconda distribution** and downloading the files into the appropriate folder to execute them locally.

-## Notebooks

-This project is a **work in progress**, and the `/notebooks` folder may not yet contain all the planned files.
-The expected Jupyter Notebooks include:

-- **Planimetric Curve Transitions**: Study of circular arcs, clothoids, and transition curves.
-- **Altimetric Curve Transitions**: Analysis of vertical curves (concave and convex transitions).
-- **Road Design Verification**: Computational checks for road geometry compliance.

-## Objective

-Develop computational and design tools for geometric analysis of road infrastructures.

 ## Contributing